Best daily deals

 The microphone in the Apple AirPods Pro (2nd generation) is good for phone calls in quiet places, but background noises can cause your voice to cut out.
 In our samples below, you can hear that wind noises cause the audio quality to decline.

-The Beats Fit Pro mic is markedly less clear, but usable.
-Background noise can cause problems, and wind noise in particular can cause your voice to be attenuated.
+The Beats Fit Pro mic is markedly less clear but usable.
+Background noise can cause problems, and wind noise, in particular, can cause your voice to be attenuated.
 It’s adequate for phone calls, but take them in a quiet place.

 Apple AirPods Pro (2nd generation) microphone demo (Ideal conditions):